What Is The Inspiration for a Character in a Book?

 https://www.inveraray-castle.com/

-Food Safety Makes Sense!
+Food Safety Makes Sense

 In my former career, I was a public health inspector/environmental health officer and ran my own business called Enviro-Food Consulting.
 I trained a large number of restaurant and foodservice workers on food safety techniques.
-One upcoming project is a book based on my last blog called Food Safety Makes Sense.

-The Attitude of Foodservice Workers
+The Attitudes of Food Service Workers

 Cappucino

-Food Prepared & Purchased In A Typical Day
+Food Prepared & Purchased in A Typical Day

 Breakfast Egg Sandwich

-Consider The Following Points:
+Consider The Following Points

-Did the food handler preparing the sandwich wash his/her hands before preparing the sandwich?
+2. Did the food handler preparing the sandwich wash his/her hands before preparing the sandwich?

 Food Handler Washing Hands